 If you're curious about me, there is a great deal of me here.
 I believe in what I call "opaque transparency" - you can learn almost everything about me if you want, but it's not immediately easy to find.
 I also have a professional website: jaredway.com.

 I like to take photographs.
 I'm NOT a photographer.
 Recently, I've been trying to consolidate my "good" photos and have opted to try hosting them at a webstie called panoramio - partly because I mostly take pictures of landscape or scenery and panoramio is well-integrated with google earth.
 Here is a slideshow of some of my photos.

-A recent distillation of my personal philosophy (at least on good days):
+A distillation of my personal philosophy (at least on good days):

 I have made the realization that happiness is not a mental state.
 It is not something that is given to you, or that you find, or that you can lose, or that can be taken from you.
 Happiness is something that you do.
 And like most things that you do, it is volitional.
 You can choose to do happiness, or not.
 You have complete freedom with respect to the matter.

 "Ethical joy is the correlate of speculative affirmation." - Gilles Deleuze (writing about Spinoza).

 Think about it.
 We could have built a high speed rail network for the whole country for that price - if you assume $100 million per mile construction cost (very generous), you could get more than 10000 miles of high speed rail.

 My blog appears to no longer be down, and the admin site which became unavailable shortly after access to the "front end" was restored is now accessible again too.

 Well.
 That was a lot of hassle, and I'm still trying to figure out some alternatives so that I don't get caught blogless in the future - as if anyone is really paying attention.
 Heh - I know there are four of you who are.
 Huge audience, eh?